GarimaKapoor/howto/mongo_minio.md

 ```
 **Setting it on crontab**

-Open ``crontab`` & add the script in the end of the file.
+Open ``crontab`` & add the script at the end of the file.
 This script will take your mongoDB directory backup everyday at 15:00.

 ```
 $ crontab -e